 In order to do so, you normally have to go to the nearest police station and bring along the following:

 - an official translation of it in Croatian

 - a recent medical statement that you are fit to drive (if applying after 31/12/20)

 However, before you go to exchange your driving license, check with the local police or with your embassy in Croatia if there are any other special requirements.

-Moving to Croatia with Family
+Moving to Croatia with family

 Living in the pearl of the Adriatic, you will discover it is incredibly family-oriented.
 A perk of moving there with family is that you’ll enjoy some of the longest maternity leave in Europe.
 But if you’ve already got your little bambinos, knowing your schooling options is a must.

 Public education is free and compulsory for 6-15 year-olds, and children of foreign residents are entitled to additional Croatian language lessons.
-Within 30 days of arriving, you must enroll your children into a school.
+Within 30 days of arriving, you must enrol your children into a school.